LLNL/zfp/docs/source/python.rst

   *write_header* to *False*.
 If this function fails for any reason, an exception is thrown.

-|zfpy| compression currently requires a NumPy array
+|zfpy| NumPy compression takes a NumPy array
 (`ndarray <https://www.numpy.org/devdocs/reference/arrays.ndarray.html>`_)
 populated with the data to be compressed.
-The array metadata (i.e., shape, strides, and scalar type) are used to automatically populate the :c:type:`zfp_field` structure passed to :c:func:`zfp_compress`.
+The array metadata (i.e., shape, strides, and scalar type) is used to automatically populate the :c:type:`zfp_field` structure passed to :c:func:`zfp_compress`.
 By default, all that is required to be passed to the compression function is the NumPy array; this will result in a stream that includes a header and is